KaiDMML/FakeNewsNet/README.md

 Due the term of service of social media platform, we are not able to public raw data of social context.
 We anonymize sensitive user information, and provide bag-of-word features for user profile and content, and keep social relationship of users.
 If you would like the raw data of user profiles and contents, please send email to **<kai.shu at asu.edu>**, and do not distribute it.

 ## References
-If you use this dataset, please cite the following papers:
+If you use this dataset, please cite the following papers (another paper with a case study of FakeNewsNet will be posted soon!):
 ~~~~
 @article{shu2017fake,
   title={Fake News Detection on Social Media: A Data Mining Perspective},